 Data collection will be conducted by Publish What You Fund's DFI Transparency Initiative research team.
 As the data collection is a manual process, it will occur across a two-month period for each of the two rounds of analysis.
+For the 2025 Index, a subset of the first round of analysis will be conducted by students from the University of Texas at Austin.
+We will implement a range of measures to ensure that this analysis fall within our usual standards of rigour.
+More detail can be found in Box 1, below.

 To ensure fairness in our analysis, and as it is not possible for us to collect and analyse data for all DFIs simultaneously, we will use a random selection to determine the order in which we will assess the DFIs in our index.
 Project-level data will be collected from the sources identified above as appropriate for the DFI.
 Sources of data will be recorded with links to the relevant projects and documentation.